 Do you ever wonder whether your discovery has commercial value and should be protected?

 Are you curious about how OHSU can support you in working with industry partners?

 If you answered yes to any of these questions, the Guide to Technology Transfer & Business Development at OHSU can help.
 This document serves as a roadmap for the OHSU community and outlines the services and assistance that TTBD can offer.
 Prefer a printed copy instead?
 Email us at email@example.com and we will be happy to provide one for you.

-• News and Events – Attend TTBD’s Lunch & Learn presentation, 2014 TTBD Awards Ceremony, the 3rd Annual OHSU Startup Symposium, or the MedTech Alliance pre-launch event
+• News and Events – Attend TTBD’s Lunch & Learn presentation, the 3rd Annual OHSU Startup Symposium, or the MedTech Alliance Launch event

 Faculty Guide for Startups Sited at OHSU